New York State Route 747: Route description

 The entire route runs through wooded land that has remained undeveloped since being seized for a planned expansion of the airport in the early 1970s.

-747 begins at the junction of Drury and NY 207 near the Grange Hall at the center of the onetime hamlet of Little Britain.
+NY 747 begins at the junction of Drury Lane and NY 207 near the Grange Hall at the center of the onetime hamlet of Little Britain.
 A traffic light was installed at the intersection.

-It remains a two-lane road along a new alignment through the wooded area between the airport and the state forest.
-At the junction with International Boulevard, it expands to a four-lane divided route from there to I-84.
+It runs as a two-lane expressway along a new alignment through the wooded area between the airport and the state forest.
+At the junction with International Boulevard, it becomes a four-lane undivided expressway from there to I-84.
 Here it passes the western end of the airport's main runway, and sometimes large C-5 cargo planes from Stewart Air National Guard Base can be seen taking off right above the road.
 While one more traffic light has been allowed in this section, development here will likely be limited since much of the land to the west is either wetlands or part of the FAA-mandated Runway Protection Zone, a 45 acre trapezoid in which no building is allowed.

 The road climbs slightly into the Town of Newburgh and then to the exit.
 A new overpass was built; the old one was dismantled.
-The westbound Interstate 84 exit and entrance takes the form of half of a diamond interchange, while the eastbound exit and entrance forms half of an A2/B2 type partial cloverleaf to avoid encroaching on wetlands in the southwest quadrant of the interchange.
+The westbound I-84 exit and entrance takes the form of half of a diamond interchange, while the eastbound exit and entrance forms half of an A2/B2 type partial cloverleaf to avoid encroaching on wetlands in the southwest quadrant of the interchange.

-The ramp from westbound 84 to 747 goes over a small bridge built to protect the Catskill Aqueduct from the vibrations of passing trucks.
-The presence of the aqueduct, which carries 40% of New York City's water supply and runs right alongside the road just north of 84, forced the construction of a new section of road a short distance north of the interstate.
-Route 747 here deviates from the historical route of Drury Lane, bends into the Town of Montgomery and reaches NY 17K, its northern terminus, at the intersection with Stone Castle Road.
+The ramp from I-84 west to NY 747 goes over a small bridge built to protect the Catskill Aqueduct from the vibrations of passing trucks.
+The presence of the aqueduct, which carries 40% of New York City's water supply and runs right alongside the road just north of I-84, forced the construction of a new section of road a short distance north of the interstate.
+NY 747 here becomes a two-lane surface road while deviating from the historical route of Drury Lane, bends into the Town of Montgomery and reaches NY 17K, its northern terminus, at the intersection with Stone Castle Road.
 The section of Stone Castle Road north of Route 17K has itself been slightly relocated to provide for a better location for the intersection, at which another traffic light was erected.

 The remaining section of Drury Lane, which has houses and businesses, now ends in a cul-de-sac near the new road and the aqueduct.
 This small stub of a road remains the outlet for several small private roads which end in cul-de-sacs of their own.
-A few structures formerly on the west side of Drury Lane now remain on the west side of the renamed Route 747.
-Despite this plan, a new Valero-branded convenience store and gas station has been opened at the current intersection of 17K and Drury to take advantage of interstate traffic coming off the exit.
+A few structures formerly on the west side of Drury Lane now remain on the west side of the renamed NY 747.
+Despite this plan, a new Valero-branded convenience store and gas station has been opened at the current intersection of NY 17K and Drury Lane to take advantage of interstate traffic coming off the exit.